 DIRECTIONS / ZUBEREITUNG

-2. Preheat the oven to 350˚F (180°C).
-Line a 10 inch (Ø 26cm) springform tin with baking parchment and grease.
-Roll out the dough on a floured surface a bit larger than the springform.
-Transfer carefully to the tin and press to the sides to get an edge of about 1.2 inches (3cm).
+2. Preheat the oven to 350°F (180°C).
+Line a springform tin (Ø 10 inches/26cm) with baking parchment and grease lightly.
+Roll out the dough on a lightly floured surface to a circle that is slightly larger than the baking tin.
+Transfer carefully to the tin and press to the bottom and sides to get a nice crust with a height of about 1.2 inches (3cm).
 Prick the base several times with a fork.

-3. Add all the ingredients for the filling in a large bowl and mix until well combined.
-Pour into the springform tin and bake for 40-45 minutes in the oven until the filling is set and the top has a golden color.
-Turn off the oven and let the cake in the oven for another 10 minutes.
-Let cool down completely on a wire rack (about 2 hours).
+3. For the filling add the sour cream, Schmand (or crème fraîche), heavy cream, eggs, cornstarch, sugar, and vanilla extract to a large bowl and mix until well combined.
+Pour into the prepared crust and bake for about 40-45 minutes until the filling has set around the edges – the center can still wobble a bit if you tap the baking tin.
+Turn off the oven and leave the cake inside the closed oven for another 10 minutes.
+Take out of the oven and let cool down on a wire rack for at least 2 hours.

-2. Den Ofen auf 180°C (350°F) vorheizen.
-Eine Springform (Ø 26cm) mit Backpapier auslegen und einfetten.
+2. Den Ofen auf 180°C (350°F) Ober-/Unterhitze vorheizen.
+Eine Springform (Ø 26cm/10 inches) mit Backpapier auslegen und leicht einfetten.
 Den Teig auf einer bemehlten Fläche etwas größer als die Form ausrollen.
-Vorsichtig in die Form legen und an die Seiten drücken, damit ein etwa 3cm (1.2 inches) hoher Rand entsteht.
-Mit einer Gabel den Boden mehrmals einstechen.
+Vorsichtig in die Form legen und am Boden und den Seiten festdrücken, damit ein etwa 3cm (1.2 inches) hoher Rand entsteht.
+Den Boden mit einer Gabel mehrmals einstechen.

 Craving more?
 Keep in touch on Facebook, Twitter, Instagram and Pinterest for new post updates and more.
 You can also contact me with any questions or inquiries!